oracle/pgql-lang/pages/pgql-1.1-spec.md

 WhereClause         ::= 'WHERE' ValueExpression // see Value Expressions
 ```

-Each constraint is one of the following types:

-- A topology constraint describes a partial topology of the subgraph pattern, i.e. vertices and edges in the pattern.
+A path pattern describes a partial topology of the subgraph pattern, i.e. vertices and edges in the pattern.
-- A value constraint describes a general constraint other than the topology; the constraint takes the form of a Boolean expression which typically involves property values of the vertices and edges.
-- An in-lined constraint is a syntactic sugar where value constraints are written inside vertex terms or edge terms of a topology constraint.

-There can be multiple constraints in the `WHERE` clause of a PGQL query.
-Semantically, all constraints are conjunctive – that is, each matched result should satisfy every constraint in the `WHERE` clause.
+There can be multiple path patterns in the `WHERE` clause of a PGQL query.
+Semantically, all constraints are conjunctive – that is, each matched result should satisfy every constraint in the `MATCH` clause.

 ## Topology Constraints

+FIXME

 A topology constraint is a path pattern that describes a partial topology of the subgraph pattern.
 In other words, a topology constraint describes some connectivity relationships between vertices and edges in the pattern, whereas the whole topology of the pattern is described with one or multiple topology constraints.